metauni/metauni.github.io/index.md

   <a target="_blank" href="/about">About</a>
 </p>

 The second metauni course [Shadows of Computation](https://metauni.org/soc/) (SOC) is **now running** and will cover introductory category theory and the relation to computer science.
 We recently ran a course on algebraic geometry called [MAG](https://www.metauni.org/mag).
 There will be a **[Festival](https://metauni.org/festival/2023/)** on the 12th of January 2023!

 Got a Board Key from Roblox?
-To view the baord on the web, or subscribe to notifications, see:
+To view the board on the web, or subscribe to notifications, enter the Key at:

 <p align="center">
   <span style="font-size:x-large;"><a target="_blank" href="http://service.metauni.org">metauniService</a></span>
 </p>

 ## Schedule